 When an ATX power supply is used, the power button can function as a system suspend button to make the system enter a SoftOff state.
 The monitor will be suspended and the hard drive will spin down.
-Pressing the power button again will cause the whole system to wake-up.
-During the SoftOff state, the ATX power supply provides power to keep the required circuitry in the system alive.
+Pressing the power button again will "wake-up" the system.
+During the SoftOff state, the ATX power supply provides power to keep the required circuitry in the system "alive."
 In case the system malfunctions and you want to turn off the power, just press and hold the power button for 4 seconds.
 This option can be set in the Power section of the BIOS Setup routine.